 Research suggests that patient satisfaction with doctors depended on how the doctor behaved carrying out tasks (such as drawing out patient concerns by actively listening and providing detailed information) without being overly "bossy".
 Patient satisfaction increased when tasks were carried out and then feedback was requested (as in: Does the patient understand what is being discussed?
 Is the information compatible with the patient's cultural and spiritual beliefs?)5

-Studies show that good doctor patient communication skills improved outcomes for patients.
+Studies show that good doctor-patient communication skills improved outcomes.
 Conditions related to blood pressure and blood glucose levels, headache frequency, depression, and overall general functioning improved.5

 Examples of Ways Doctors Can Communicate Well

 A doctor who asks open-ended questions makes it easier for the patient to give detailed replies.
 Open-ended questions also help the doctor seem non-judgemental.

 Avoid closed-ended questions like "Do you have a good relationship with your partner?"
 Instead ask an open-ended question like "What kind of a relationship do you have with your partner?"

 A doctor who states impressions of the patient can help open the lines of communication.
 A simple observation may help the patient open up.
 One example of stating an impression is "You seem upset with your partner today."